 Water and sea are key topics of the 21st century.
 Specifically, preserving the fish stocks, monitoring the marine species or the biodiversity, managing water resources, developing marine renewable energies, depolluting the seabed, and assessing and protecting the submerged cultural heritage are major topics.
 To address these challenges, French scientists are combining their efforts in multidisciplinary approaches, as shown by the recent creation at the CNRS of a national research group (GdR OMER).

-At LIRMM, many researchers from computer science, robotics and microelectronics teams apply their work to the exploration and the monitoring of the aquatic environment, from deep karstic zones to the most remote oceanic areas, by developing innovative tools in collaboration with biologists, ecologists, archaeologists, hydrologists, chemists, or mechanics.
+At LIRMM, about 30 scientists (researchers, engineers, postdoc, and PhD students) from computer science, robotics and microelectronics teams apply their work to the exploration and the monitoring of the aquatic environment, from deep karstic zones to the most remote oceanic areas, by developing innovative tools in collaboration with biologists, ecologists, archaeologists, hydrologists, chemists, or mechanics.

 Specificities of the LIRMM

-The research is organised around five main themes:
+The research is organised around these main topics:

 - Microelectronic systems for tagging and monitoring marine species by satellite or LoRa communication, with in vivo measurement of physiological parameters.